FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - CSIT test environment is versioned, see :ref:`test_environment_versioning`.

-   - **Upgrade to Ubuntu 20.04 LTS**: Reinstall base operating system to Ubuntu 20.04.2 LTS.
-Upgrade includes also baseline Docker containers used for spawning topology.
+   - **AF_XDP**: Added af_xdp driver support for all test cases.
+Test results will be added in sub-sequent CSIT-2106 report.

+   - **GTPU tunnel**: Added GTPU HW Offload IPv4 routing tests.

-   - Initial test data for Intel Xeon Ice Lake platforms.
-Current CSIT-2106 report data for Intel Xeon Ice Lake comes from an external source (Intel labs running CSIT code on 8360Y D Stepping and 6338N processors).
-For detail about the physical setup see :ref:`tested_physical_topologies`.
+   - **Intel Xeon Ice Lake**: Added initial test data for these platforms.
+Current CSIT-2106 report data for Intel Xeon Ice Lake comes from an external source (Intel labs running CSIT code on "8360Y D Stepping" and "6338N" processors).
+For details about the physical setup see :ref:`tested_physical_topologies`.
 Tested VPP and CSIT versions are pre-release, VPP 21.06-rc0~779-gd640ae52f.

-   - **AF_XDP**: Added af_xdp driver testing for all testcases.

-   - **GTPU tunnel**: Added GTPU HW Offload IPv4 routing tests.

-   - **Telemetry retouch**: Redesign telemetry retrieval from DUT.
-     Include VPP perfmon plugin telemetry.
+   - **MLRsearch improvements**: Added support for multiple packet throughput rates in a single search, each rate is associated with a distinct Packet Loss Ratio (PLR) criterion.
+Previously only Non Drop Rate (NDR) (PLR=0) and single Partial Drop Rate (PDR) (PLR<0.5%) were supported.
+Implemented number of optimizations improving rate discovery efficiency.

+   - **Reduction of tests**: Removed obsolete VPP use cases and superfluous test combinations from continuous and report test executions, including:

+     - All vts tests, obsolete use cases.
+     - dot1q tests apart from dot1q-l2bd, superfluous combinations.
+     - -100flows, -100kflows in all acl tests.
+     - nat44 tests

+       - -pps tests, replaced by -tput tests.
+       - h1-p1-s1 single session tests, unessential combination.
+       - h4096-p63-s258048 tests, unessential scale combination.

+     - ipsec tests

+       - ethip4ipsectptlispgpe.
+       - policy-aes128gcm.
+       - policy-aes128cbc-hmac256sha.
+       - policy-aes128cbc-hmac512sha.
+       - int-aes128cbc-hmac256sha.
+       - scale of

+         - 400tnlsw.
+         - 5000tnlsw.
+         - 20000tnlsw.
+         - 60000tnlsw.

 #.
 TEST FRAMEWORK

+   - **Telemetry retouch**: Refactored telemetry retrieval from DUTs and SUTs.
+Included VPP perfmon plugin telemetry with all perfmon bundles available in VPP release.

+   - **Upgrade to Ubuntu 20.04 LTS**: Re-installed base operating system to Ubuntu 20.04.2 LTS.
+Upgrade included also baseline Docker containers used for spawning topology.

+   - **CSIT test environment** version has been updated to ver.
+7, see :ref:`test_environment_versioning`.

+   - **CSIT in AWS environment**: Added CSIT support for AWS c5n instances environment.
+Test results will be added in sub-sequent CSIT-2106 report.

    - **CSIT PAPI support**: Due to issues with PAPI performance, VAT is still used in CSIT for all VPP scale tests.
 See known issues below.

-   - **General Code Housekeeping**: Ongoing code optimizations, speed ups and bug fixes.
+   - **General Code Housekeeping**: Ongoing code optimizations and bug fixes.

 #.
 PRESENTATION AND ANALYTICS LAYER